poc-examples/cluster-bootstrapper/docs/quickstart/prerequisites.md

 ## Prerequisites

-Under the hood this bootstrapper runs using [bootstrapper container](https://github.com/poc-examples/container-library/blob/main/tools/bootstrapper/Dockerfile) pulled from [dockerhub](https://hub.docker.com/repository/docker/cengleby86/bootstrapper/general).
+Under the hood this bootstrapper runs using the **[bootstrapper container](https://github.com/poc-examples/container-library/blob/main/tools/bootstrapper/Dockerfile)** pulled from **[dockerhub](https://hub.docker.com/repository/docker/cengleby86/bootstrapper/general)**.
 The container contains the versioned software required to run the bootstrapping processes.

-Currently, this bootstrapper is run using make targets located in the root [makefile](../../makefile) in order to simplify set up commands.
+Currently, this bootstrapper is executed using make targets located in the root [makefile](../../makefile) in order to simplify set up commands.

 ## System Requirements